 The candidate is responsible to ensure that the examination centre has proof of their Examination Admittance and Registration form issued by the NRCan NDTCB prior to the scheduled practical examination/reexamination.
-For written examination, an Electronic Written Authorization (EWEA) form issued by NRCan NDTCB is required prior to purchasing an electronic written examination/re-examination.
-Failure to do this may either delay the start time of the certification examination or may not be allowed to take the examination and may increase cost to the candidate.
+For written examination, an Electronic Written Authorization form issued by NRCan NDTCB is required prior to purchasing an electronic written examination/re-examination.
+Failure to do this may delay the start time of the certification examination and may increase cost to the candidate.

-In accordance with CAN/CGSB-48.9712-2022 / (ISO 9712:2021, IDT) section 8.5.2 a candidate who fails to achieve a grade of at least 70% on each individual written examination part (i.e. general, specific) and each practical examination specimen/subpart may retake the examination according to the following criteria and schedule:
+In accordance with CAN/CGSB-48.9712-2022 / (ISO 9712:2021, IDT) section 8.5.2 a candidate who fails to achieve a grade of at least 70% on each individual written examination element (i.e. general, specific), written instruction or each practical examination specimen/subpart may retake the examination according to the following criteria and schedule:

-A candidate who fails to obtain the pass grade for any examination part may be re-examined twice in the failed part(s), provided that the re-examination takes place not sooner than 1 month and shall not exceed 2 years after the original examination.
+A candidate who fails to obtain the pass grade for any examination element or practical examination specimen/subpart may be re-examined twice in the failed examination, provided that the re-examination takes place not sooner than 1 month and shall not exceed 2 years after the original examination.